ElMassimo/oj_serializers/README.md

 See [this pull request](https://github.com/ElMassimo/oj_serializers/pull/9) for a quick comparison, or check the CI to see the latest results.

+### Migrating from other libraries

+This library provides a few different compatibility modes that make it easier to migrate from `active_model_serializers` and similar libraries, please refer to the [migration guide] for a full discussion.

 ## Formatting 📏